 There is a simple rule of survival called “The Rule of Threes”.
-Do you know her?
+Do you know that?
 This states that one can survive three weeks without food, three days without water, three hours without shelter, and three minutes without oxygen.

 The Risk of Dehydration When Hiking